ElvinC/gyroflow/FAQ.md

 ## I'm getting an error with `Unable to read multiple frames` when trying to render a video
 Sometimes there are a couple frames right at the beginning of video files which can't be read for some reason.
 Try setting the render range to a different part of the video from where the error occured.

 ## Which smoothing method should I use?
+Or: The render is all zoomed in!?!?
 Default, 3D smoothing: For general use, but doesn't work for fast moves (image movement is not limited)

 Yaw pitch roll smoothing: Lets you decide how much you're smoothing in each axis.
 It can look nicer to smooth more in the roll axis.